Adjudication in New South Wales and the UK: A UK Supreme Court decision highlights a key difference

 As is common in the industry, the collateral warranty stated “The Contractor warrants that… the Contractor has performed and will continue to perform diligently its obligations under the Contract [i.e. the head contract]”.

 Abbey sought to recover the remediation costs from Simply under the collateral warranty and referred the dispute to adjudication.
 Abbey was awarded a substantial sum at the adjudication.
-However, Abbey could not enforce that decision because the High Court, the court of first instance in England and Wales, did not consider the collateral warranty was a “construction contract” for the purpose of s104(1)(a) of the Housing Grants (Construction & Regeneration) Act 1996 (the E&W Construction Act).
+However, Abbey could not enforce that decision because the High Court, the court of first instance in England and Wales, did not consider that the collateral warranty was a “construction contract” under s104(1)(a) of the Housing Grants (Construction & Regeneration) Act 1996 (the E&W Construction Act).
 This was overturned by the Court of Appeal before the case appeared before the Supreme Court.

 Supreme Court’s judgment